DNSCrypt/doh-server/README.md

 # doh-proxy

-A fast and secure DoH (DNS-over-HTTPS) server written in Rust.
+A fast and secure DoH (DNS-over-HTTPS) server.

+`doh-proxy` is written in Rust, and has been battle-tested in production since February 2018.
+It doesn't do DNS resolution on its own, but can sit in front of any DNS resolver in order to augment it with DoH support.

 ## Installation